InfinityAlgo-Academy/LightHouse/readme.md

 * **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
 Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.

+* **[AwesomeTechStack](https://awesometechstack.com)** — AwesomeTechStack is a free to use website tech stack analyzer.
+AwesomeTechStack provides insights into the security, modernity, and performance of any website's technology stack and guidance to improve performance.
+Lighthouse insights are a crucial part of a website's tech stack rating.

 ### Paid / Tiered

 * **[Automated Lighthouse Check](https://www.automated-lighthouse-check.com/)** - Lighthouse-as-a-service offering free and premium plans.
 Provides monitoring and historical reporting of Lighthouse audits with CircleCI, GitHub, and other integrations.
 Features include Slack notifications, PR comment reporting and more.